vaioic/OIC-136_Microglia/OIC-136_Report.md

     merged_df = pd.concat([scaled_df,surface_areas,sphericities], axis=1)
     return merged_df
 ```
 Each mask object is selected with a threshold equal to the label value of the object and then a combination of (sk = scikit-image) `sk.measure.marching_cubes` and `sk.measure.mesh_surface_area` are used to calculate the surface area of each object to scale.
-The volume of each object was converted to scale with a different function and then used in the above function to calculate the object's sphericity.
+The scaled volume of each object was used to calculate the object's sphericity.

 Volume um^3, Surface Area um^2, and Sphericity were appended to the data frame created by `measure.regionprops_table`.